aws-samples/aws-serverless-security-workshop/docs/00-initial-setup/README.md

 First go to your **Cloud9** Environment.

-1. Go to the Cloud9 console and click on ***Your environments***
+1. Go to the Cloud9 console (click on **Services** in the navigation bar on the top, and search for `cloud9` and enter)
+1. Click on ***Your environments***
 1. Under the *Secure-Serverless-Cloud9* environment, click on ***Open IDE***

 	![Cloud9 Open IDE](images/0C-open-ide.png)

-1. We need to get the content of this workshop in this environment so clone this repository using the terminal:
+1. We need to get the content of this workshop in this environment so clone this repository using the terminal (bottom of the page):

 	`git clone https://github.com/aws-samples/aws-serverless-security-workshop.git`